zeruniverse/Password-Manager/README.md

 ##Extentions
 You can easily add E-mail verification, Google authentication... in your version of password manager.
 Put your implementation inside `check.php`, which is used for login authentication.

-##TODO
-###Implement history track
-List current sessions/past x days login history.
-History includes login IP, browser type, OS type, time and maybe which password is seen.

-###Fields personalization
-Let users personalize which fields they want/don't want/want to show in mobile/want to show with header xxx

-###Write a better README
-It's now kind of a mess...

-##Contribution
-Any help to improve this project is greatly appreciated!

-###For New Idea
-Submit an [issue](https://github.com/zeruniverse/Password-Manager/issues), or submit a pull request that adds your new idea in [TODO](https://github.com/zeruniverse/Password-Manager#TODO)
-###Contribute Code
-Please help solve unassigned [TODO](https://github.com/zeruniverse/Password-Manager#TODO).
-Before starting coding, submit a pull request and mark that part as assigned and write your GitHub ID.
-I'll try to respond to issues and pull requests within 24 hours.
-If you contribute code to this project, your name will show up [here](https://github.com/zeruniverse/Password-Manager/graphs/contributors).
-###Other Helps
-Please help distribute this project and let more people know if you feel it helpful :)

-**All contributors must agree that your code/ideas are going be distributed under MIT license.
-And a copy of MIT license should be included in the copy of this software that you distribute.**

-##BUG Report
-If you find a BUG, please submit an [issue](https://github.com/zeruniverse/Password-Manager/issues).

-##Warranty
-We (all developers/contributors) understand that your passwords are valuable, so we tried our best to make sure this software protects your passwords well.
-The safety of this software is heavily based on the safety of AES-256 algorithm, which is widely used for encryption and proven to be solid.
-However, we can't give any warranty for this free software as is stated in the license.
-Who knows if FBI secretly keeps some algorithm that solves AES in linear time complexity?
-If you have a REALLY REALLY REALLY important account, only keeping that in your mind will make it 100% safe.
 ##Copyright
 Jeffery Zhao
 License: MIT